French Vehicle Registration Document (Certificat d'immatriculation)

 - Learn more about letting a car dealer take care of the registration (in French)

-- The French government website Service Public provides comprehensive information on the certificat d'immatriculation (in French only)
+- The French government website Service Public provides comprehensive information on vehicle registration documents - certificat d'immatriculation (in French only)

 How it works

 - The vehicle is issued with a registration number at the first point of registration.
 This remains with the car until it is destroyed or exported, regardless of its location of registration in France